zeusta/Docs/extensions/Guide By Functions/Magento 1/Reward Point Plus Ultimate Edition.md

 Also, you can configure how Customers can spend points in the **Action** field.
 There are two options for you to choose:
 		- **Give discount for fixed X points**: Customer can ONLY spend X points on whatever order they place.
-For example, If you want to allow Customers to spend 5 points only on a shopping cart to get the discount, then you can configure as below:
-•	Choose "Action": "Give discount for fixed X points"
-•	Fill in field "Points (X)": 5
+For example, If you want to allow Customers to spend 5 points only on a shopping cart to get the discount, then you can configure as below: o	Choose "Action": "Give discount for fixed X points" o	Fill in field "Points (X)": 5
 => If Customers place an order of $500.00 or $800.00, they can spend only 5 points in both cases.

 - **Give discount for every X points**: Customers can receive discounts proportionally to the number of points they spent.
-If you want to give discount for every 5 points Customers spend on the order and limit the number of points that can be used to 15, then:
-•	Choose "Action": "Give discount for every X points"
-•	Fill in field "Points (X)": 5
-•	Fill in field " Max points spent by this rule": 15 => With every 5 points customers spent, they can receive a corresponding discount.
+If you want to give discount for every 5 points Customers spend on the order and limit the number of points that can be used to 15, then: o	Choose "Action": "Give discount for every X points" o	Fill in field "Points (X)": 5 o	Fill in field " Max points spent by this rule": 15 => With every 5 points customers spent, they can receive a corresponding discount.
 For example, 5 points can be spent to get $1, 10 points can get $2.00 and so on.
 But they cannot use more than 15 points as that is the max points that can be spent by this rule.

 - **Actions** tab: